RevoU-FSSE-4/module-2-GeraldGR146/README.md

 [Link](https://gcreator.online/)
 =======

+## Setting up Github Repository
+Create New Repository in Github

+Open Computer Terminal and enter this command line

+	cd ~your project directory
+	git init
+	git add .
+	git commit -m "your message"
+    git remote add origin the link copied from your github repository page git branch -m master main
+    git push -u origin main

+### Cloning an existing repository and Creating Branch
+To clone a repository you first need to copy the URL for the repository.
+You can the open the computer terminal and enter the following command

+		cd ~the location where you want the cloned directory git clone {{the link you just copied}}

+To create branch you can enter the following command

+		git checkout -b <branch name>
+        git branch

+To merge the branch you can enter to enter the following command

+        git pull <remote> <branch name>
+        or
+        git fetch <remote>
+        git merge <remote>/<branch name>

 ## Deployment Process
 1. Make sure all your code is pushed up to Github on the branch you want to deploy e.g.`Main`
 2. Navigate to https://app.netlify.com/